codepath/android_guides/Collaborating-on-Projects-with-Git.md

 git init
 ```

-Next, setup a **.gitignore** file at the **root** with the [contents from this file](https://gist.githubusercontent.com/nesquena/5617544/raw/53710b374e7df3302df43b552488d876040ada3d/.gitignore) to ignore files that shouldn't be shared between collaborators.
+Next, setup a **.gitignore** file at the **root** with the [contents from this file](https://gist.githubusercontent.com/nesquena/5617544/raw/.gitignore) to ignore files that shouldn't be shared between collaborators.

-Next, make sure you have **setup a repository on github** and then add that repo as the origin:
+If you have **already committed files** and need to **remove them after adding the ignore**, you can run:

 ```
+git rm -r --cached .
-git remote add origin git@github.com:myusername/reponame.git
+git add .
+git commit -am "Remove ignored files"
 ```

 You can now add the initial files to git using the SourceTree / [Github](https://mac.github.com/) client or by typing: